Henry2212/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

 2. Describe what it means to be mobile first vs desktop first.

+its originaly a webpage written in mobile then later adapted to fit the sizes of larger screens as oppose to desktop first which is where all the code was originally written for a desktop screen but media queries are made if the pixel width gets smaller to the size of a mobile device

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it makes the parent font the Root rm so 62.5% would be 1 Rem and everything else is being compared to the root em

 4. How would you describe preprocessing to someone new to CSS?

+its pre proceesed code that has unique syntax to generate code that is more accesible readable and better organized

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+mixins is a great wat to save code space and helps make changes quick, parametric mixins are a bit  complex for me

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.